alexbasson/bestmash/ios course.md

  - Create project with Cedar and Pivotal Core Kit
  - Put table view on screen with fake data.
 Only show product name for now.

+### HW:
+ - Set up your machine at home and get a table view on screen.

 ## Day 2